acaloiaro/kombo-ruby-sdk/README.md

 First, [create a kombo API key](https://app.kombo.dev/secrets) and place it in an environment variable named `KOMBO_API_KEY`.

-Create a `Kombo::Configuration` and create a client from it:

 **Create a client**
 ```
 config = Kombo.configure do |c|